Han-Lon/torraform/README.md

 ### DISCLAIMER
 DON'T DO ANYTHING ILLEGAL WITH THIS PROJECT.
 While this project implements basic hardening and security principles, it's by no means secure enough for a high risk environment.
-You will most likely get caught if you engage in illegal activities with this.
+You will most likely get caught if you engage in illegal activities with this. <br>
+Please check your country's laws regarding Tor-- while running Tor itself is not illegal in nations such as the U.S., other countries with strong censorship laws may explicitly ban it.

 ### Table of Contents
 - [Setup](#setup)